amritasuresh/splitwise-for-friends/README.md

 # accounting_for_friends
-The software should allow to keep track of money spent between friends, e.g. during a holiday.
-It should help them to settle their accounts.
+The software allows users to keep track of money spent between friends, e.g. during a holiday, and helps settle their accounts.
 ## Getting Started

-Clone the repository to your local system.

 ### Prerequisites

 You need virtualenv set up on your machine.
-To set it up (You can do it as follows if you have pip 1.3 or higher installed in your system):
+To set it up, run the following command.
+You will need to have pip 1.3 or higher installed:

     pip3 install virtualenv

 ### Installing

-Clone the repository and go into the folder _/accounting_for_friends_
+Clone the repository to your local system and go into the folder _/accounting_for_friends_.
-Then:
+Then run the following commands:

     virtualenv venv
     . venv/bin/activate